The Fabric of time ... (c) 2025 from inside your Shadow (edits in progress)

 Tom would get the 'let loose' feeling to get the gumption to go inside Checkpoint Charlie's and help Joe gain more confidence.
 Tom pictured it in his head of going unnoticed by the scrutinizing bar tender.

-…and it was strange, Tom took notice, no one fought over the money, “Follow me inside!”
+…and it was strange, Tom took notice, no one fought over the money that the scraggly old man threw down at their feet, “Follow me inside!”
 The bum yelled.
 Tom took long drags-hot boxing the Marlboro.
 Couldn’t remember the last time that he had smoked a cigarette so fast, as the bum stepped inside Checkpoints with many people following him.
 Then he whispered to Tom, “This is it.”

 Tom wondered how did he just know to go behind the curtain where there was another guitar and a vintage Fender Reverb amp.
 “One and a two and a three!”
 The bum screamed as he played so smooth.
-Guitar Joe looked up as he played so smooth.
-Guitar Joe looked up as he played, “Disappointed?”
+Guitar Joe looked up as he played so smooth, “Disappointed?”
 He whispered in Joe’s ear with his left hand bending, hammering, and pulling off the notes.
 With his right hand he went into his pocket and handed Joe a string.
 Took Joe about twenty seconds to put the string on his car.
 Tom was amazed.
 The bum leaned over and turned Joe’s amp on.
 “So you ready to rock!”
 The crowd yelled back,

 By now Tom had been playing guitar with both guitar Joe and the bum.
 It was the biggest crowd that he had ever seen.
 May have been the biggest crowd that Checkpoint Charlie’s had ever seen.
 Now he was brave enough to look at the bar tender.
 The bar tender nodded his head and smiled.